miayam/miayam.github.io/_posts/2017-08-25-day21-javascript-challenge.md

 The challenge requires us to install simulator that only runs on Mac computer.
 I refuse to buy expensive Mac computer to engage in this challenge.
-The challenge itself is quite simple, it's about employing geolocation API to manipulate compass-like image, so it will rotate in accord to device's changing position, speed and heading.
+The challenge itself is quite simple, it's about employing geolocation API to manipulate compass-like image, so it will rotate in accord to device's changing position, speed, and heading.
 I replace the challenge with manipulating Google Map using that same geolocation API.

 Here's the [demo](/demo_day21){:target="_blank"} and my stupid code below.